It’s not every day that you hear branding pros say ‘let go a little’ when creating a compelling B2B brand story.

 Things are a little simpler for B2C companies, who get away with less and simpler tactics like product marketing to capture their buyers’ attention in short sales cycles.

-Why is B2B tech brand storytelling so important?
+Why is having a B2B brand strategy so important?

-With the tech market getting noisier with competitors, a winning brand story positively shapes how a potential buyer views your offering and credibility.
+With the tech market getting noisier with competitors, a winning brand story goes a long way in shaping your prospect’s worldview of your your offering and credibility.

 - Humanize your brand so it’s not just an entity providing provides and services